Snorkeling Tips for Beginners

 Tip No. 1 - Buy Good Quality Equipment

-If you can, opt for a dry snorkel that are fitting with a valve at the top of the snorkel tube which closes when the end is submerged beneath the surface, preventing water from flowing down the tube if you were to duck beneath the surface.
-If your budget won't stretch that far you should look for a snorkel with a splash guard on the end rather than the valve.
-A splash guard helps to deflect water away from the tube opening should a wave splash over you.
-Generally both of these types of snorkel are fitted with a one way purge valve that allows any water that does enter the snorkel to either drain out under gravity or be easily forced out with a sharp exhale.
+If you can, go for a dry snorkel that has a valve at the top, which prevents water from flowing down the tube when you go beneath the surface.
+If that's not possible, get a snorkel with a splash guard on the end (also called semi dry snorkel), which deflects water away from the tube opening if a wave splashes over you.
+Both types of snorkels also have a one-way valve that allows water to drain out easily.

-Alternatively, if a traditional mask and snorkel makes you feel a little uncomfortable or claustrophobic you might want to consider an integrated mask and snorkel like the Ocean Reef Aria which is a full face snorkeling mask with an integrated snorkel.
-It offers excellent visibility and is easy to use.
+If you feel uncomfortable with a traditional mask and snorkel, you might want to consider an integrated mask and snorkel like the Ocean Reef Aria, which is a full-face snorkelling mask with an integrated snorkel.
+It provides excellent visibility and is easy to use.
+It is also highly recommended for anybody not comfortable with snorkel mouthpieces.

 Tip No. 2 - Practice First

-Now that you have got all your new kit it is time to practice some where safe and calm before heading out into the sea.
-It will give you a chance to practice putting on your mask, finding the perfect tightness for the strap, find the best positioning for your snorkel and practice getting your fins on and off.
-Doing all these things now will give you more confidence when you take your dip in the sea.
+Now that you have all your new snorkelling gear, it's important to practice in a safe and calm environment before heading out to the sea.
+This way, you can practice putting on your mask, finding the perfect tightness for the strap, positioning your snorkel, and getting your fins on and off.
+Doing all these things now will give you more confidence when you take a dip in the sea.

-A swimming pool is the ideal place to do all this as it is confined and controlled.
-There are no waves to knock you off balance whilst you are putting your fins on and the side is never too far away if you need to grab it.
-If there isn't a handy pool nearby you could practice in a well protected shallow beach.
+A swimming pool is the best place to practice as it's confined and controlled.
+There are no waves to knock you off balance while putting on your fins, and the side of the pool is always within reach if you need to grab it.
+If you don't have access to a pool, you can practice in a shallow and well-protected beach.

-Don't just jump in head first.
-Take your time to get used to it.
-Put your head under first to give you a few minutes getting used to breathing underwater and through your snorkel.
-As a mammal we have a certain reflex called the Mammalian Diving Reflex that causes our bodies to automatic react when immersed, particularly our faces, in colder water.
-It can cause us to hold our breath so take a few minutes to get used to the water and relax.
-Whilst you are at this stage you can check that your mask isn't leaking, the strap is correctly tightened and you can have a go at clearing water from your snorkel by exhaling hard.
-Be aware that at certain angles your snorkel top will dip into the water so avoid looking down your body towards your feet whilst swimming along otherwise you'll end up with a mouthful of water.
+It's important not to just jump in head first.
+Take your time to get used to the water.
+First, put your head underwater to get a few minutes of practice breathing through your snorkel.
+As mammals, we have a reflex called the Mammalian Diving Reflex that causes our bodies to react automatically when immersed in cold water, especially our faces.
+This reflex can make us hold our breath, so take a few minutes to get used to the water and relax.
+While doing this, you can check that your mask isn't leaking, the strap is tight enough, and you can practice clearing water from your snorkel by exhaling hard.
+Be aware that at certain angles, your snorkel top will dip into the water, so avoid looking down your body towards your feet while swimming to avoid getting water in your mouth.

-Once you are comfortable with your breathing you can kick off and practice fining around.
-Try to keep your legs straight and use the big muscles in the tops of your legs to kick up and down rather than bend at the knee which produces far less thrust and a lot more splashing.
+Once you're comfortable with your breathing, you can start fining around.
+Keep your legs straight and use the big muscles at the top of your legs to kick up and down rather than bending at the knee, which produces far less thrust and a lot more splashing.
 Use calm, controlled kicks to gently move you through the water.

 Tip No. 3 - Know Your Limits